CronCats/docs/content/docs/values-vision.md

 ### Forward:
 We owe the utmost respect to Paul Vixie for implementing the version of crontab that CronCat is based on, without his early pioneering we would not have such a simple solution for common system tasks.
 [Source](https://en.wikipedia.org/wiki/Cron#Modern_versions)

-## What Is The Core Value Proposition Of CronCat?
+## What is the Core Value Proposition of CronCat?

-CronCat aims to bring decentralized automation to every decentralized application.
+**CronCat aims to bring decentralized automation to every decentralized application.**

 Without CronCat, applications must utilize user-invoked transactions at the time of execution or run a trusted server that signs transactions on behalf of the users in a centralized manner.
 CronCat utilizes a network of users to execute transactions at the specific time needed in a sandboxed proxy setup.
 This opens up a layer of extra capabilities and freedom to application developers that previously relied on user interactions to trigger core functionality.

 ### Key Benefits:
 * Decentralized automation